strad-dev/oh-bot/README.md

 `!close` - TAs and OP only.
 Close a ticket (aka mark it as solved).
 Only the person who claimed the ticket or the original poster may close it.

 `!reopen` - OP only.
 If you need additional help related to the topic, run this command.
 Only the original poster may reopen a ticket.

+`!analyze` - Run an analysis of the channel.  **WARNING: EXPERIMENTAL.
+RESULTS MAY BE VERY INACCURATE.**

 **NOTE**: All Instructors and Mods can use all commands in any ticket.